View on GitHub

 • Ensure the button is clearly visible and not obscured.

-• If the button’s appearance changes (e.g., due to theme changes), you’ll need to update the screenshots.
+• If the button’s appearance changes (e.g., theme change), you’ll need to update the screenshots.

 • If image recognition fails, debug information is automatically saved.